Tuesday, March 3, 2026

 B. Parking Department

-1. Departmental Report
+1. Departmental Report Becka Fissel

 C. Public Works Department

-1. Departmental Report
+1. Departmental Report Robert Harbaugh

 2. Motions Needing Council Action

-the amount of $217,901.29 for the North Washington Street Water and Storm Project,
+from $387,268.00 to $301,118.00, for the North Washington Street Sidewalks and

-by the Borough Engineer.
+the Borough Engineer.

-in the amount of $250,639.33 for the North Washington Street Water and Storm
+amount of $264,812.30, for the North Washington Street Sidewalk & Streetscape –

-Project, as recommended by the Borough Engineer.
+Gettysburg Inner Loop Phase B2 – CDBG project, as recommended by the Borough

 E. Police Department

-1. Departmental Report
+1. Departmental Report Officer-in-Charge Chris Evans

 F. Office of the Manager/Treasurer

-1. Borough Secretary’s Report
+1. Borough Secretary’s Report Sara L. Stull

-2. Borough Manager’s Report
+2. Borough Manager’s Report Charles R. Gable

 3. Motions Needing Council Action